 This photogenic vine is begging to be center stage in a snazzy terrarium environment.
 It flaunts all of the purples, army greens, silvers, and sharp angles your heart could desire.

-Because it has such an aggressive growth pattern, it’s one for bigger projects and involved plant parents that don’t mind a bit of pruning, but the striking look is worth it.
+Because it has such an aggressive growth pattern, it’s one for bigger projects and involved plant parents who don’t mind a bit of pruning, but the striking look is worth it.

 9 | Pilea